Quartz/botstudio-trump-of-yore/README.md

 ## Experimental Zone

 This was a quick-turnaround experiment and could contain errors, mistakes and sloppy code.
 Use at your own risk! :-)

+The notes I took along the way are in [NOTES.md](NOTES.md).

 That said, feel free to reach out to us at bots@qz.com if you have questions or thoughts.